• Netizen Cybersecurity Bulletin (May 30st, 2024)

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this text message, the actors are appearing as Norton Security.
-The message politely thanks us for our “order,” gives us an order number, and sends a pdf of the reciept.
+For example, in this email, the actors are appearing as WalletConnect.
+The message politely gives us an opportunity for a cryptocurrency airdrop, saying we’re “invited” and that “it’s a rare opportunity” for us.
 It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
 Luckily, there’s plenty of reasons that point to this being a scam.

 1. The first warning sign for this email is the fact that it includes a URL in the message.
 Typically, companies will send notifications like this through email, but they’ll end with a call to action within an already trusted environment, for example the statement “check your tracking details for more information.”
 Always be sure to think twice and check “urgent” statuses like this one through a trusted environment, and never click on links sent through an SMS from an unknown number.

-2. The second warning signs in this text is the messaging.
-This message tries to create a sense of confusion and urgency in order to get you to take action by using language such as “Thank you for your order.”
-Phishing and smishing scams commonly attempt to create a sense of urgency/confusion in their messages in order to get you to click their link, or in this case pdf, without thinking about it first.
-Always be sure to thoroughly inspect the style and tone of all texts before following a link or other attatchment sent through email.
+2. The second warning signs in this email is the messaging.
+This message tries to create a sense of opportunity and urgency in order to get you to take action by using language such as “rare opportunity” and “extraordinary.”
+Phishing and smishing scams commonly attempt to create a sense of urgency/confusion in their messages in order to get you to click their link without thinking about it first.
+Always be sure to thoroughly inspect the style and tone of all texts before following a link or other attachment sent through email.

 3. The final warning sign for this email is the writing style.
-None of the sentences inside this message to us make any sense, and its very clear that this is not a real email from Norton.
-The email includes a fake order number in order to appear legitimate, but it is easily overshadowed by the overall lack of professionalism within the rest of the email.
-After taking one quick look at the email’s wording and the sender, who is very much not Norton, it’s very obvious that this email is an attempt at a phish.
+Although it’s written correctly, without many mistakes, the language makes it very clear that they’re desperate for you to click the button below in the email.
+After taking one quick look at the email’s wording, it’s very obvious that this email is an attempt at a phish.

 General Recommendations: